delta-io/delta/PROTOCOL.md

 ### Transaction Identifiers
 Incremental processing systems (e.g., streaming systems) that track progress using their own application-specific versions need to record what progress has been made, in order to avoid duplicating data in the face of failures and retries during a write.
-Transaction identifiers allow this information to be recorded atomically in the transaction log of a delta table along with the other actions that modify the contents of the table.
+Transaction identifiers allow this information to be recorded atomically in the transaction log of a Delta Lake table along with the other actions that modify the contents of the table.

 Transaction identifiers are stored in the form of `appId` `version` pairs, where `appId` is a unique identifier for the process that is modifying the table and `version` is an indication of how much progress has been made by that application.
-The atomic recording of this information along with modifications to the table enables these external system can make their writes into a Delta table _idempotent_.
+The atomic recording of this information along with modifications to the table enables these external system can make their writes into a Delta Lake table _idempotent_.

 For example, the [Delta Sink for Apache Spark's Structured Streaming](https://github.com/delta-io/delta/blob/master/src/main/scala/org/apache/spark/sql/delta/sources/DeltaSink.scala) ensures exactly-once semantics when writing a stream into a table using the following process:
  1. Record in a write-ahead-log the data that will be written, along with a monotonically increasing identifier for this batch.